ankane/shorts/Postgres-Users.md

 ALTER ROLE migrations SET lock_timeout TO '5s';
 ```

-We also set a lock timeout so migrations don’t disrupt normal database activity while attempting to acquire a lock.
+We set a lock timeout so migrations don’t disrupt normal database activity while attempting to acquire a lock.

-Create a user with:
+Now, we can create a user who’s a member of the group.

 ```sql
 CREATE ROLE migrator WITH LOGIN ENCRYPTED PASSWORD 'secret' IN ROLE migrations;